HPC Architecture Explained

 • Grid or Distributed Computing.
 Communication between geographically distributed resources introduces latency and communication overhead.
 Also, integrating resources across different administrative domains raises security and data privacy concerns.

 • Parallel computing.
-Coordinating and synchronizing parallel tasks leads to potential synchronization issues.
+Coordinating and synchronizing parallel tasks can lead to synchronization issues.
 Parallel computing also comes with limited scalability.

 HPC Architecture: General Design Principles

-Despite HPC's different architecture types, several overarching principles apply when designing an HPC environment.
+Despite the different architecture types of HPC systems, several overarching principles apply when designing an HPC environment.
 General architecture principles are:

 • Dynamic architecture.
 Avoid rigid, static architectures and cost estimates dependent on a steady-state model.